Social Anxiety Therapy to Know About

 Let’s start with the most well-known and effective therapy for social anxiety—CBT.
 Cognitive-behavioral therapy is just as it sounds: one part changing your thoughts, one part changing your behaviors.

 Typically, a person will spend about 16 weeks working one-on-one with a therapist and a workbook.
 You will learn how to replace unhelpful thoughts related to your social anxiety and also how to gradually push yourself to face the social and performance situations that cause you anxiety and fear.

 Acceptance and Commitment Therapy (ACT)

-Acceptance and commitment therapy for social anxiety disorder involves identifying your values in life and then working to accept your anxiety while adhering to what you see as important.
+Acceptance and commitment therapy for social anxiety involves identifying your values in life and then working to accept your anxiety while adhering to what you see as important.
 Instead of trying to eliminate or reduce your negative thoughts, in ACT, you choose to accept them but not pay as much attention to them.

 For example, you might be taught to view your thoughts as leaves floating down a river or as passengers on a bus: they are there but you don’t need to get caught up in them.
 Acceptance and commitment therapy is also a good candidate for self-help that you can practice on your own at home, and there are several books on the topic to help you with that.

 These aren’t strictly considered to be a type of therapy for social anxiety, but mindfulness-based techniques are also often used for social anxiety.
 The goal of mindfulness is to practice focused awareness.